Prophet Inequalities over Time: Upper Bound on the Prophet Inequality over Time

-To prove the statement of the theorem, we construct a specific example instance, i.e.\ a distribution $D$, where the behavior of a best possible procedure is easy to analyze.
-We choose $D$ such that the value $x$ is given by
+To prove the statement of the theorem, we construct a specific example instance, i.e., a distribution, where the behavior of a best possible procedure is easy to analyze.
+We assume the input length $n$ to be large and choose the distribution such that the random variable $X$ is given by

 Note that this is a discrete probability distribution.
 However, a slight perturbation of the drawn values yields a continuous probability distribution.
+Let $F$ denote its cumulative distribution function.

 We derive a closed form for the expected profit of a best possible online algorithm.
-Let $\E[\textsc{Alg}_n]$ denote this expectation for an instance of $n$ steps with random variables distributed according to $D$.
+Let $\E[\textsc{Alg}_n]$ denote this expectation for an instance of $n$ steps with random variables distributed according to $F$.
 Obviously, $\E[\textsc{Alg}_1]$ is given by

-In \cref{structureOnline}, we have shown that an optimal algorithm can be described by a dynamic program.
+In Section \ref{structureOnline}, we have shown that an optimal algorithm can be described by a dynamic program.
 The optimal decision in step $n-k-1$ is to select the current realization for all remaining steps if and only if the value is at least $\E[\textsc{Alg}_k]/k$.
 Otherwise, the value is only selected for the current step.

 We observe that an optimal algorithm has the following behavior on the constructed instance: If a random variable realizes at $\varphi n$, we select the value for all remaining steps and stop.
 If it realizes at $0$, we reject it.
 If it realizes at $1$, we select it for all remaining steps if and only if $1> \E[\textsc{Alg}_k] / k$ when $k$ steps follow.